-Factors Needing Consideration for Storing Intellectual Property on Cloud
+Factors responsible for Storing Intellectual Property on Cloud

-- Public Disclosure of Critical Data: Unintentional public disclosure of sensitive information and confidential data, which is being stored over commercial cloud-based storage facilities, becomes even more prevalent.
-Such types of disclosures might lead to loss of current or may be future IP data rights.
+Unintentional public disclosure of sensitive information and confidential data, which is stored over commercial cloud-based storage facilities, becomes even more prevalent.
+Such types of disclosures might lead to loss of current or maybe future IP data rights.

-- Data Privacy: Users who have been using any of the cloud services mustn’t assume that their uploaded proprietary data and R&D information including confidential info and sensitive data has been thus stored in a very secure environment meeting their proclaimed privacy policies.
+Users using any of the cloud services mustn’t assume that their uploaded proprietary data and R&D information, including confidential info and sensitive data, has been thus stored in a very secure environment meeting their proclaimed privacy policies.
 If any cloud service user has specified that data could be utilized for one particular purpose, then that assurance must be upheld by his cloud service provider.

-- Secondary Use of Crucial Data: Most cloud service vendors usually have complete access to clients’ data, which can even lead to that data being mined by those cloud providers only or by other outsiders.
-Some cloud providers even claim of usage rights on such uploaded data, including pictures, presentations etc., and this can result in public disclosures of that data.
+Most cloud service vendors usually have complete access to clients’ data, which can even lead to that data being mined by those cloud providers only or by other outsiders.
+Some cloud providers also claim usage rights on such uploaded data, including pictures, presentations, etc., and this can result in public disclosures of that data.

-- Jurisdiction: In cases of confidentiality breach, users must ensure that any of the services thus deployed to cloud are being used as per laws & regulations pertaining to their locations.
+In cases of confidentiality breach, users must ensure that any of the services thus deployed to the cloud are used as per laws & regulations about their locations.
 So, for this primary location of data and its backup locations must be in the knowledge of the users.

 Tips for Avoiding Unintentional Public disclosure of Intellectual Property

-- Contracts: Users of cloud services must check their contracts with their cloud service providers before agreeing up to their terms.
+Users of cloud services must check their deals with their cloud service providers before agreeing up to their terms.

-- Cloud Security Measures: Users of cloud services must ensure that their cloud service providers are having enough cloud security measures, including primary data locations and data backup locations.
-Cloud provides controls as well as procedures must be complying with local regional laws where cloud servers are located.
-Also must check compliance with some international standards like SOC2 etc., determining security, process integrity, availability, data privacy, and confidentially of data servers.
+Users of cloud services must ensure that their cloud service providers are having enough cloud storage security measures, including primary data locations and data backup locations.
+Cloud provides controls, as well as procedures, must be complying with local, regional laws where cloud servers are located.
+Also, it must check compliance with some international standards like SOC2, etc., determining security, process integrity, availability, data privacy, and confidentiality of data servers.

-- Data Backups: Users of cloud services must not be relying only on the cloud service providers’ backups and must also ensure regular backups of data on their own also.
-Such types of data backups are highly crucial in case the cloud providers go out of business, or in case data centers become kind of inoperable.
+Users of cloud services must not be relying only on the cloud service providers’ backups and must ensure regular backups of data on their own also.
+Such types of data backups are highly crucial in case the cloud providers go out of business, or in case data centers become inoperable.

-- Securing Data: Users of cloud services must not be replying completely on their cloud service provider for cloud security and must also consider other options to add that extra layer of data security by using the very efficient CASB solutions for securing their critical data residing over cloud networks.
+Users of cloud services must not be replying altogether on their cloud service provider for cloud security.
+It must also consider other options to add that extra layer of data security by using the very efficient CASB solutions for securing their critical data residing over cloud networks.